curious-jen/aiven/README.md

 ![image](https://github.com/curious-jen/aiven/assets/165078304/d6e1ff7b-7b91-49a1-8d4e-04718f39d823)

 ### 5. Endpoint integrations
-We will not be setting this up in this stage.
+We will not be setting this up at this stage.
 So you can select **Finish Setup** to complete the setup.

 ### Kafka Exercise
 Here we will create a Kafka service in Aiven and write a piece of code that produces valid JSON data to a topic in that service.